How to Overcome Test Anxiety: Science-Based Strategies

 to activate the calming response with 4-7-8 breathing

 Do 4-7-8 breathing every night before bed for two weeks.
-By the time your exam arrives, the calming response will be automatic—you won't have to think about the technique.
+By the time your exam arrives, you won't have to think about the technique—your body will remember.

 2. Cognitive restructuring

-Cognitive restructuring interrupts this spiral by examining whether your thoughts are actually true.
+Cognitive restructuring interrupts this spiral by examining whether your thoughts are actually true—not whether they feel true, but whether evidence supports them.

 Catastrophic thoughtRealistic reframe